 The typical asking rate per listing is in the $60's per square foot per year.
 The La Jolla Commons submarket is going through a a boost in rates.
 In the last 3 months, the median rate rose $67 per sqft per year.

-Compared to the rest of the San Diego market, the La Jolla Commons submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the San Diego market, the La Jolla Commons submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 0 listings have come on the market, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 0 listings have been listed, which means office spaces might be going fast.
 You'll want to be prepared to make an offer immediately.
-About NaN% of the office spaces in the La Jolla Commons are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+About Inf% of the available space in the La Jolla Commons are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,630 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are close to 13 stories.
-Most buildings in this region were built in 2010 and are Class A.
+Even though the median size is 3,630 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are close to 13 floors.
+Most buildings in this market were built in 2010 and are Class A.

-Public administration is the dominant industry in this market.
-Most of the folk of La Jolla Commons work from home.
+Public administration is the dominant industry in this area.
+Most of the occupants of La Jolla Commons work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.